KOEHLER'S PROFESSIONAL MOTION PICTURE CAMERA

 Ad for the Koehler from Motion Picture World, October, 1917

 Available in two different models, their tripods featured heads with a crank pan and tilt, which represented the industry standard at the time.
-As seen in Pathe's catalogues below, the design, construction, hardware and crank handle style of Koehler's tripods and heads, are very similar to those offered by Pathe with few exceptions.
-Possibly they were built by Pathe and marketed under the Koehler name with minor differences to distinguish their model from Pathe's regular line.
+As seen in Pathe's catalogues below, the design, construction, hardware and crank handle style of Koehler's tripods and heads were very similar to those offered by Pathe.
+Possibly they were built by Pathe and marketed under the Koehler name with minor differences to distinguish their model from Pathe's regular line, or built by someone else entirely.
 Wording in Koehler's literature, to the effect that "experiments in our mechanical department as to the best practical movement and the most durable mechanism", would suggest this camera was their creation.
 However, unless Koehler's camera was of a unique or patented design, it may have been private-branded as well.

 Pathe's Panoramic Tripod from their 1911 catalogue